SlimHintz/King-County-Housing/README.md

 ## Overview

-The present research utilized the King County data set to build a predictive linear model of housing prices in that region.
+This project utilized the King County data set to build a predictive linear model of housing prices in that region.
 The present model generated 420 features via interactions and polynomial columns as well as some non-linear transformations of the square footage columns.

 I made a focus on geospatial analysis.
 Due to time constraints, I was unable to scrape location data for key features like good schools, water fronts and public transport.
 Instead I used Geohash2 to fit a z-space curve filling line to my region.
 I then dummied all of the columns and included them in my dataset.